jessicaanhel/analytics-dashboard/README.md

 The project presents data on the losses of Russian artillery for 3 selected months. (source: Ministry of Defense of Ukraine https://www.mil.gov.ua/)

 Created 2 types of charts.
 On the HomePage you can create new graph visualizations by adding the required arguments.
-The order of events does not matter, the charts sort the data when received.